In his proposed budget for 2019-2020, Governor Cuomo has proposed

 own appointments to visit their home district legislators on this

 day in Albany, NY.
-Independent sector programs may ask CICU
+Please note: CICU will no

 SUPPORT FOR TRAVEL:

-APACS, Inc. will consider requests to fund group transportation
+APACS, Inc. will consider regional requests to fund group transportation

 to Albany.
 Please